robang74/chatgpt-answered-prompts/paper-money-financial-communism-03.md

 ## PAPER MONEY IS FINANCIAL COMMUNISM

-The paper money (fiat currency + quantitative easing due to monetary mass' inflaction) is financial communism, article [published](https://www.linkedin.com/pulse/paper-money-financial-communism-roberto-a-foglietta-3ag5f) on 31st July 2024 on LinkedIn professional social media platform.
+The paper money - a two-word slang that means fiat currency in combination with a quantitative easing i.e. monetary devaluation due to monetary mass' inflation caused by continuously new issuance - is financial communism.

-It has been updated after the completion of this review but the previous version is still available saved in a [PDF](https://drive.google.com/file/d/1BOCa0b7EBgpMcrpsyoPl4bimllyDotVW/view) format.
+The article [published](https://www.linkedin.com/pulse/paper-money-financial-communism-roberto-a-foglietta-3ag5f) on 31st July 2024 on LinkedIn professional social media platform introduces this concept.
+It was updated after the completion of this review, but the previous version proposed to the chatbot is still available saved as [PDF](https://drive.google.com/file/d/1BOCa0b7EBgpMcrpsyoPl4bimllyDotVW/view) format.

-Usually, data used in the chatbot Q&A sessions is saved on human-friendly documents in [data](https://github.com/robang74/chatgpt-answered-prompts/tree/main/data) folder.
+Unless otherwise specified, data used in chatbot Q&A sessions are saved in easily accessible documents and in a format suitable for reading by humans in the [data](https://github.com/robang74/chatgpt-answered-prompts/tree/main/data) folder

 <br/>